The latest from the Political Grapevine:

 Tenet Calls Iraq War 'Wrong'?

-The Herald-Palladium in Benton Harbor, Mich. reported to its readers that former CIA director George Tenet told a local group that the war in Iraq is "wrong."
+The Herald-Palladium in Benton Harbor, Mich. reported to its readers that former CIA director George Tenet (search) told a local group that the war in Iraq is "wrong."

 The story was picked up and was widely repeated by other media outlets the next day.